quarto-dev/quarto-web/docs/extensions/listings/README.md

 ### Submissions

-You can edit the YAML files online and automatically submit a pull request using the following links (no contributor agreement is required for these pull requests):
+Use the following links to add your extension to the appropriate YAML file (a pull request will be automatically submitted when you commit your edits):

 | File                                                                                                                                   | Description                                                                                                                       |
 |----------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|